Healthy Homes Assessment Takapuwahia

 Takapuwahia Healthy Homes Compliance Timeframes

-• The insulation of the ceiling and underfloor is mandatory in all Takapuwahia and New Zealand rental houses where it’s reasonably practicable to put in.
+• Underfloor and ceiling insulation is a requirement throughout Takapuwahia and New Zealand rental houses where it is reasonably practicable to put in.

-• Property managers and landlords have to keep records that demonstrate conformance with any Healthy Homes Standard that apply or will apply during the tenancy of the rental property.
+• Property managers and landlords are required to keep records of their compliance with all Healthy Homes Standard that apply or will be applicable during the tenure of your rental home.

-• Private landlords and property managers are required to ensure their rental properties comply with the Healthy Homes Standard within 90 days of a newly renewed, extended or changed Tenancy.
+• Private landlords and property managers must ensure their rental properties conform in accordance with Healthy Homes Standard within 90 days of any newly renewed, extended or changed tenancy.

-• All the boarding households (except Kainga Ora and Community Housing Providers with registered for boarding house tenancies) must comply with the Healthy Homes Standard regardless of when the tenancy began.
+• All the boarding houses (except Kainga Ora and Community Housing Providers with registered boarding household tenancies) must meet the Healthy Homes Standards regardless of when the tenancy began.

-• All homes rented through Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must be in compliance with the Healthy Homes Standards regardless of the date the tenancy was started.
+• All homes which are rented through Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must be in compliance with the Healthy Homes Standards regardless of the date when the tenancy started.

 From 1 July 2024